 The School participated in a defined contribution 401(k) plan for participating employees.
-Contributions made by the School to this plan totaled \$10,347 for the year ended June 30, 2019.
+Contributions made by the School to this plan totaled \$10,312 for the year ended June 30, 2020.
 Contributions are directed to individual employee's accounts, and the individual employees allocate contributions and account balances among various available investment choices, therefore, the School has no liability for the administration or payments of benefits of the plan, and accordingly, the present value of the related benefits is not reflected in these financial statements.
-The rate of contribution is set annually by the School's Board of Directors.
+Any changes to the rate of contribution is voted on by the School's Board of Directors.